 The only times I was forced to snap out of it were for the various interviews I did across Amsterdam.
 Old Harbour wanted to commission a music show, which would be new territory for the company.
 After plenty of brainstorming, head scratching and a hundred and one drafts they finally seemed happy with a concept I drew up called Wall of Sound.
 It was a standard template really: Music news, album reviews, interviews with the stars and a rundown of each week’s various charts.

 I had almost an hour with Kate Nash.
-We met at Bitterzoet, a cosy pub-like concert hall with black curtains, a wooden balcony and stained glass windows.
+We met at Bitterzoet, a cosy, pub-like concert hall with black curtains, a wooden balcony and stained glass windows.
 “Hi Leighton!!!” she chirped enthusiastically, “It’s so nice to meet you!”
 She was quite the sight in her lime-green princess dress and plastic tiara.
-We talked about her “unremarkable” pre-fame years eking out a living with jobs at River Island and Nando’s, before her explosion into the charts with the number one debut album Made of Bricks.
+We talked about her “unremarkable” pre-fame years eking out a living with jobs at River Island and Nando’s before exploding into the charts with her number one debut album Made of Bricks.
 Kate had plenty to say about the music business and not all of it was kind.
 “When you’re young and you’ve had success with a certain sound, especially if that sound happens to be commercial pop, people don’t want you to try anything different”.